Hugh Cook (science fiction author): Chronicles of an Age of Darkness

 The series broadly tells the story of the events leading to the end of a dark age in a fantasy world.
 The idea for the series began with an outline for a series of twenty novels.
 This would have been followed by two equally long series, The Chronicles of an Age of Wrath, and The Chronicles of an Age of Heroes.
 This sixty-volume scheme ended with the publication of the tenth volume because of disappointing sales.

+In 2026 the Chronicles of an Age of Darkness were relaunched for publication by Zenphos Press.